viadee/bpmn.ai-patterns/README.md

 ![GDPR Consent](models/gdpr-consent.png "GDPR Consent")

-The application of machine learning models would certainly be considered as _use_, and the inclusion of one's data in the training data stock would certainly be _use_ too.
+The application of machine learning models would certainly be considered to be _use_ (in the sense of the GDPR), and the inclusion of one's data in the training data stock would certainly be _use_ too.
 If a customer objects to this use, a "plan B" in the business process is needed, for which ML Serving tools often do not feel responsible.

 :bulb: This can be implemented at the processor orchestration level of the IT architecture in a similar way to how VIP business transactions are handled in service companies, for example.